artjolzaimii/artjolzaimii/README.md

 ## Featured Projects

-### Library Management System
-A full-stack digital library platform that enables users to browse books, submit reviews, purchase or borrow books, and manage orders.
-The platform also includes a dedicated administrative dashboard for managing users, authors, books, and system activity.

----

 ### RetroRevive – Classic Car Platform
 A web platform designed for exploring and purchasing classic cars.
 The system allows users to browse vintage car collections, view detailed information, and interact with listings from different traders.